Second Call for White Papers

 3. Call out any benefits for advancing fundamental knowledge in the SBS research domain for building analytic capacity to address national security challenges.

-Authors do not need to necessarily frame their papers in terms of contributions to the national security.
+Authors do not need to necessarily frame their papers in terms of contributions to national security.
 The committee is tasked with identifying links in promising research ideas and applications to national security.

 • Paper length is limited to 2000 words with up to 2 pages of references.
 Anything beyond these limits will not be reviewed.